-Insect pests are the major challenge in agriculture apart from breeding of plants.
+Plant resistance to Insect pests is the major challenge in agriculture apart from the breeding of plants.
 Insect pests feed on plant parts like leaves, stems and flowers.
 This makes plants easily susceptible to plant diseases.
-Sometimes insects also act as vectors for disease causing pathogens like viruses etc.
+Sometimes insects also act as vectors for disease-causing pathogens like viruses etc.

-Plants have their own defense system against insect pests.
-Insect pest resistance refers to the plants that are able to resist insect pest attack by releasing toxic substances that are harmful for insect pests.
+Plants have their own defence system against insect pests.
+Insect pest resistance refers to plants that are able to resist insect pest attacks by releasing toxic substances that are harmful to insect pests.
 When the natural defensive system fails to resist, plants are genetically engineered by artificial means to produce resistance in them.

 Insect resistant plant

 It can be defined in many ways.
-In a broad sense, it can be defined: “A plant being relatively less damaged as the result of heritable resistant qualities than plant without qualities”
+In a broad sense, it can be defined: as “A plant being relatively less damaged as the result of heritable resistant qualities than a plant without qualities”

-In practical agricultural aspect, it can be defined: “A crop with resistant properties yields more than a susceptible crop in the same insect pest attacking conditions.”
+In the practical agricultural aspect, it can be defined: as “A crop with resistant properties yields more than a susceptible crop in the same insect pest attacking conditions.”

 Transgenic crop of insect pest